 Many of us may feel like Esau, coming in tired, weary, feeling as if we are about to die and not willing to take the extra steps—however few—to reach that which will refresh.
 We may feel hopeless and worn, desiring to accept any terms to relieve it, but we are coming into a new season, and while the enemy may be trying his best to defeat us by wearing us down… we CAN overcome.

 Making the choice to enter the new season and accept our inheritance is half the battle.

 When something is complete, particularly something God has laid down, then it is fulfilled, it is perfect, and it is finished.
-Our inheritance is coming in, our authority as the sons and daughters of the King of kings is being made manifest.
-We are being promoted—new beginnings—and it is in all ways perfect… because it comes from God, and God alone.
+Then we also have a covenant.
+Your inheritance is coming in, your authority as the sons and daughters of the King of kings is being made manifest.
+You are being promoted—new beginnings—and it is in all ways perfect… because it comes from God, and God alone.